ncoghlan/misc/notes/python3/questions_and_answers.rst

-approach predates my own involvement in CPython core development - as with many other aspects of CPython's text handling support, it's something I've learned about while helping with the transition to pervasive Unicode support in the standard library for Python 3).
+approach predates my own involvement in CPython core development - as with many other aspects of CPython's text handling support, it's something I've learned about while helping with the transition to pervasive Unicode support in the standard library and elsewhere for Python 3).

 That design meant that, historically, CPython builds had to choose what size to use for the internal representation of Unicode text.
 We always chose to